Why stacking 7 tools costs more than an integrated solution

 The psychological and human cost

-Yet, your teams experience this all day, every day.
+But your teams experience this all day, every day.

-The medium-term consequences?
+What are the medium-term consequences?

 - Increased cognitive fatigue and risk of burnout